 The SIT strategies associated with different release patches $\mathcal{C}^s$ are presented in \Cref{Table1} and \Cref{Table2}, page \pageref{Table1}, for dispersal coefficients all equal to 0.02 and 0.01, respectively.
-In these tables, the last row represents the optimal minimal number of sterile insects to release daily to guarantee the elimination of the wild population.
+In these tables, the last row represents the optimal total number of sterile insects to release daily to ensure elimination of the wild population.

-Since identical dispersal rates are assumed between all patches and local parameters are homogeneous across patches, the outcome depends only on the number of release patches.
+Since identical dispersal rates is assumed between all patches and the local parameters are identical in every patch, the outcome depends only on the number of release patches.

-Even if the wild insect persistence equilibrium is the same regardless of the dispersal coefficients, by comparing \Cref{Table1} and \Cref{Table2}, the critical daily release rate increases as the dispersal parameters decrease, except when the releases occur in all patches.
+Even if the wild insect persistence equilibrium is the same regardless of the dispersal coefficients, by comparing \Cref{Table1} and \Cref{Table2}, the critical release rate increases as the dispersal parameters decrease, except when the releases occur in all patches.
 In that case, both the allocation and the total number of insects released per day remain unchanged, regardless of the dispersal coefficients.
 As expected, the best strategy is to release the sterile insects in all three patches.

-However, while our simulations show all optimal release strategies, it is important to discuss their usefulness in the field.
-For instance, for practical purposes, it may be better to release in one patch only: the amount of sterile insects to release is larger but it requires only one team in the field to carry out the releases, except if the three patches are sufficiently close to be visited the same day.
+However, while our simulations show all optimal releases strategies, it is important to discuss their usefulness in the field.
+For instance, for practical purposes, it may be better to release in one patch only: the amount of sterile insects to release is larger but it requires only one team in the field to carry out the releases, except e.g. if the three patches are sufficiently close to be visited the same day.